 A patent protects novel ideas for useful products and methods.
 The UC Patent Policy governs the University’s ownership of patentable inventions.

 A copyright, in contrasts, protects the expression of original ideas, but not the ideas themselves.
 Software may contain copyrightable source code, patentable algorithms, or both.
-If you are an author of software (including multimedia with embedded software), then please go to Software Disclosures.
+If you are an author of software (including multimedia with embedded software), then please read about Software Disclosures to the right.

 Other works are also protected under copyright, including manuals, survey instruments, videos, and more.
 If you want to protect one of these under copyright use the Copyrightable works form.